-Plain low-fat yogurt can be a good food for an upset stomach as it contains good gut bacteria which can speed up your recover.
+Plain low-fat yogurt can be a good option when trying to decide what to eat when your stomach hurts, as it contains good gut bacteria which can speed up your recovery.

 It is also a very mild food that is satisfying without being irritating to your stomach.

 Upset stomachs are a very common issue that we will all have at some point some more frequently than others.

 Most stomach aches can be caused by a small group of things and usually aren’t anything to worry about.
 Stomach aches are very common and usually originate from very mild causes.

 Making them something that you shouldn’t need too worry over very often.
 Unless the stomach ache becomes severe or they are happening far too frequently.

 A few very common reasons why your stomach might be hurting are:

 - Food allergies

 Some less common causes for stomach problems that might be a little more concerning are: